Nikon Z7 Conclusion

 Image Quality: Very good performance from the 45.7MP full-frame sensor

-The Z7's sensor is brand new, but has pretty similar image quality to the D850, including dynamic range (see Photos to Photons' tests).
+The Z7's sensor is brand new, but has pretty similar image quality to the D850, including dynamic range.
 That said, the Z7 does improve on some things like better sharpening control, brighter colors and higher contrast than the hugely popular D850.
 High ISO performance is also similar to the D850's, which is to say very good.
 The Z7's images print extremely well, producing good-looking 30 x 40 inch prints all the way to ISO 1600.
 Even more impressive, it can produce a nice 24 x 36 inch print at ISO 3200, and a nice 8 x 10 at ISO 25,600.
 That's very, very good.

 This image has been modified.
 Click for full-size image.
 Click here for RAW image.